microsoft/nni/docs/en_US/Compression/v2_pruning_config_list.rst

 ^^^^^^^

 This key cannot exist in a sub-config at the same time with keys containing ``sparsity``.
-If ``exclude`` is set in sub-config, the modules selected by this config will not be pruned.
+If ``exclude`` is set in sub-config, the layers selected by this config will not be pruned.